JakobGokpinar/Chat-App-Frontend/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact Information
-For any questions or support, please contact JakobGokpinar at [your-email@example.com](mailto:your-email@example.com).
+For any questions or support, please send an email to my address.